processone/eturnal/docker-k8s/README.md

   ghcr.io/processone/eturnal:latest
 ```

-**Recommended:** The container can also run in a less privileged mode:
+**Recommended:** The container can also run in an unprivileged mode:

 ```shell
 docker run -d --rm \